 • making arithmetic and statistical calculations based on financial data

 • maintenance of accurate and complete financial records

 • evaluate budgetary requests for compliance with contract terms

 • exercise initiative and judgment in analyzing provider or agency needs and in making pertinent recommendations concerning related budget requests and administration

 • establish and maintain effective working relationships with departmental, contracted agency, and central agency officials

 MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
 Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 5/16.)

 Completion of a bachelor's degree program in accounting from an accredited college or university.

-- One year of accounting or budgetary experience.
+One year of accounting or budgetary experience.